-Today, Roquette is recognised as the global leader in polyols.
+Today, Roquette is recognized as the global leader in polyols.

 Polyols for Pharma